Dschinghis Khan

+In 2005, the surviving Dschinghis Khan members reunited to recreate the music group that had been broken up, but years later they separately organized different bands all under the brand name "Dschinghis Khan".

 History

 Beginning: 1979–1985

 Dschinghis Khan was managed by German producer Ralph Siegel and choreographed by Hannes Winkler, one of the most famous German choreographers during that time.
 Their original eponymous song was written and produced by Siegel with lyrics by Bernd Meinunger and came in fourth place at the Eurovision Song Contest 1979 in Jerusalem.
-Their name is a possible German spelling (most usual is "Dschingis Khan") of the name of the historical figure Genghis Khan of the Mongol Empire.
-The only native Germans in the group were the bald-headed Karl-Heinz "Steve" Bender and Wolfgang Heichel, who brought his Dutch-born wife Henriette (née Strobel) with him.
+Their name is one of several possible German spellings (the most common is "Dschingis Khan") of the name of the historical figure Genghis Khan of the Mongol Empire.
+The only native Germans in the group were Karl-Heinz "Steve" Bender and Wolfgang Heichel, who brought his Dutch-born wife Henriette (née Strobel) with him.
 Louis Hendrik Potgieter (Genghis Khan) was South African.
 Edina Pop (Marika Késmárky) was a Hungarian who had started her singing career in West Germany in 1969.
 Leslie Mándoki, also Hungarian, had left Hungary in 1975.

 In 1979, the group released the singles "Dschinghis Khan" and "Moskau".
 A year later, the English version of "Moskau" topped the charts in Australia for six weeks, largely thanks to Seven Network using the song as the theme music for coverage of the 1980 Summer Olympics.
 In an interview with Russian television presenter Alexandra Glotova, the producer of the group Dschinghis Khan, Heinz Gross, said that in the 1980s, the group was banned in the Soviet Union and was accused of anti-communism and nationalism.

 Following the success of the singles "Hadschi Halef Omar", "Rom", "Pistolero", and "Loreley", Dschinghis Khan underwent an image change, with their songs becoming more folk-oriented with their fourth album, Helden, Schurken & der Dudelmoser.
 As a result, their popularity waned.
 The group released their fifth album, Corrida, which served as the soundtrack to the musical of the same name by Siegel and Meinunger.
 After the release of the single "Mexico", Dschinghis Khan disbanded in 1985.

-Post-disbandment: 1985–2005
+Post-disbandment: 1985–1994

 Following Dschinghis Khan's disbandment, the members took different paths.
 Mándoki became a successful musician and producer while Pop pursued a solo singing career and Bender worked as a music producer.
 The success of the band eventually led to Wolfgang and Henriette's divorce in 1986, with Henriette reverting to her maiden name of Strobel.

 In 1986, the group reunited as "Dschinghis Khan Family", but only with original members Strobel on vocals, Mándoki on drums, and Potgieter on keyboards.
 The song "Wir gehör'n zusammen" led them to a national qualifying round of the Eurovision Song Contest, where they finished in second place.

 In 1994, Potgieter died of AIDS in South Africa.